ripswingsoff/ripswingsoff/README.md

 ∙˙• ***I'm not much active but I don't see why this acc Can't be cute !***

-        ₊˚ mimistar or Conton candy  ☄️.  interact if my name say so ! 🪐.˚✧
+  interact if my name say so.

-                                     🌔
+                    space & hetalia nerd don't get me started with lore.
                                   ───────
 <!--
 **ripswingsoff/ripswingsoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.